 The Lenovo Z70 is a 17-inch desktop replacement laptop that combines an Intel Core i7 processor with 16GB RAM and 1TB storage to give multimedia evangelists something to be happy about for the rest of the year.
+THE GOOD: Large 17-inch FHD display.
+Powerful Intel Core i7 processor and enough system memory.
+Comfortable keyboard.
+THE BAD: Non-backlit keyboard.
+Battery life falls a bit short.

 The Lenovo Z70 fills the gap for multimedia evangelists looking for a ‘bigger-than-life’ display in a laptop, while delivering the sort of general use you’ve come to expect from a Windows PC.
 Its middle of the road styling, full HD 17.3-inch screen and comfortable keyboard won’t offend anyone, but road warriors looking for a portable laptop.